tangyyyyyyy/CHRISTMAS_BOT/README.md

 - config.py: bot constants + master command list from APIs
 - messages.py: naughty/nice format strings, along with error messages if needed

-### helpers
+### daos

-- response_formatter.py: contains text-formatting functions for response
+- Stands for Data Access Object; these contain methods used to store data in some way
+- Can include storing in memory (within code), in a file, or in a database

 ### dtos

 - Stands for Data Transfer Object; basically a blueprint for a data type
 - Contains individual classes for data types (Item, Player, Creature, ServerConfig)
 - No class methods at all, those are handled by DAOs and helper classes

+### helpers

+- response_formatter.py: contains text-formatting functions for response